 After feeding, cleaning and lunch, it’s project time.

-It’s time for the Keeper Chat, and Withers heads over to the cougar habitat to help Carly learn the job.
+It’s time for the Keeper Chat, and Haley heads over to the cougar habitat to help Carly.

 Training also happens in the afternoon.
-Withers and her team work with every animal to reward behaviors that help with their care: holding still, raising a paw, opening their mouth and so on.
+Haley and her team work with every animal to reward behaviors that help with their care: holding still, raising a paw, opening their mouth and so on.

-“The black bears know a lot of behaviors – they’ll let us take blood, and listen to their hearts with a stethoscope,” says Withers.
+“The black bears know a lot of behaviors – they’ll let us take blood, and listen to their hearts with a stethoscope,” says Haley.
 “The cubs are learning more, too.”

-Carly the cougar takes extra patience, calmness and respect, something Withers has in spades for this beautiful, wary animal.
+Carly the cougar takes extra patience, calmness and respect, something Haley has in spades for this beautiful, wary animal.

 “When you start working with an animal you’re not its best friend right away,” she explains.
 “With Carly it’s taken years to build this relationship.
 Respect is so important – just sitting, talking to them, offering their favorite treat, not being scary or unpredictable.
 And behaving the way they like you to: with bears and wolves that’s being excited; with the cats, it’s calm.
 It’s not like you’re Snow White.
 You have to keep working at it, every day.”

-The cubs get their final feed, and Withers’ day is over.
+The cubs get their final feed, and Haley’s day is over.

 “The days go by really fast,” she says.
 “I don’t get to sit down a lot.
 But I’d still choose this job over a desk job.
 For me this is such fulfilling work, even when it starts all over every 24 hours.
 I never dreamed I’d be a zookeeper – I did environmental science and I always thought I’d be working for the Department of Ecology or Fish and Wildlife.
 But this is so rewarding.
 Working with native animals, helping people understand wildlife – it’s the best.”